cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 ALL Runtimes : Sub 1 Minute

 # WHY did I not use LTSMs for this case?
+Pivoted to Trend + Seasonality with Linear Regression which captures LINEAR VS more DYNAMIC learning with Machine Learning!
 Despite their greater capabilities to analyse seasonalities, I realise they were the main issue being hugely consuming on time + requiring more data to forecast 12 months.
 This project is to build a model that can handle both long and SHORT term datasets too (below 12 months worth)